Foto: travelview - stock.adobe.com

 Aboretum Main Taunus

-Located on a former military airfield, the Aboretum is one of the most successful post-Cold War conversion projects in the region.
-The airfield was originally built by the German Luftwaffe, but the US Army used the facility after World War II and then eventually returned it to the German government.
-The 76-hectare plot nestled between the towns of Schwalbach, Sulzbach and Eschborn was then converted into an arboretum to ecologically compensate for the Frankfurt Airport expansion plans.
-What resulted is an expansive nature park with a collection of over 600 trees, bushes and plants from Europe, Asia and North America.
-The Arboretum also features horseback riding trails and ecological nature walks.
+Located on a former military airfield, the Aboretum is one of the region’s most successful post-Cold War conversion projects.
+The airfield was originally built by the German Luftwaffe, but was used by the US Army after the Second World War before being returned to the German government.
+The 76-hectare site, nestled between the towns of Schwalbach, Sulzbach and Eschborn, was then converted into an arboretum as an ecological compensation for Frankfurt Airport’s expansion plans.
+The result is a sprawling natural park with a collection of over 600 trees, shrubs and plants from Europe, Asia and Nort h America.
+The Arboretum also offers riding trails and ecological nature walks.

 Foto:Jag_cz - stock.adobe.com